hyungmogu/ctci/README.md

 ## Work Summary

+### August 18th, 2019
+1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree
+    - Refined the following endpoints
+        1. '/profile/'
+            - Replaced the endpoint from '/profile' to '/profile/{id}' for '/applications/'
+            - User now can check the profile of applicants

 ### August 17th, 2019
 1. Worked on the last of twelve projects ['Social-Team-Builder'](https://github.com/hyungmogu/THPWD12-Social-Team-Builder) for Team Treehouse's Python Web Tech Degree
     - Added the following endpoints